Was 2018 a Coherent year?

 IP over DWDM

 For many years, it has been desirable to place transport optics directly in switches and routers, eliminating the need for bookended transport solutions.
 Deployment of this architecture has been limited, though, by a couple drawbacks.
 First, transport optics have typically been larger form factors than client optics, which results in stranded switch capacity.
-The increased adoption of pluggable coherent optics, such as our CFP2-DCO and the 400ZR modules are designed to address this concern.
+The increased adoption of pluggable coherent optics, such as our CFP2 and the 400ZR modules are designed to address this concern.
 Second, closed line systems have meant that alien wavelengths have sacrificed performance compared to bookended solutions.
 Through many industry efforts, open line systems are closing the gap and in some cases can offer benefits by allowing for faster adoption of new technology.

 Standardization